-I’m happy to share a new free crochet shawl pattern: the Ana Lucia Shawl.
-This elegant shawl has some beautiful details and has matching tassels on all ends.
-This is the second design in my new series of patterns dedicated to my extended family (people with the same condition as me).
+The Ana Lucia Shawl is an elegant crochet shawl with beautiful details.
+This is the second design in my special series of patterns dedicated to my extended family (people with the same rare tumor as I).

 The Ana Lucia Shawl is dedicated to dear Ana Lucia, a six year old girl from Colombia.
 She’s a very happy girl that loves to dress up and pick her own outfits.
 She loves to wear girly and bright colors like cute pink tutu’s!